jacg/liquidata/doc/mdbook/src/intro.md

 ## Splitting streams: `fork` and `branch`

-`dataflow` provides two utilities for bifurcating a data stream: that is to say, sending the same data into more than one pipeline: `fork` and `branch`.
+`dataflow` provides two utilities for bifurcating a data stream: that is to say, sending the data arriving at some point into more than one downstream pipe.

-They are equivalent in power but some ideas may be more naturally expressed in terms of one or the other.
+They are called `fork` and `branch`, and are equivalent in power but some ideas may be more naturally expressed in terms of one or the other.

 ```python
 {{#include ../../../dataflow_test.py:fork_and_branch}}